 Review summary: Canon 1300D vs Sony RX1R II

 So what is the bottom line?
-Is the Canon 1300D better than the Sony RX1R II or vice versa?
+Is there a clear favorite between the Canon 1300D and the Sony RX1R II?
 A synthesis of the relative strong points of each of the models is listed below.

 Arguments in favor of the Canon EOS 1300D: